MoscaDotTo/Winapp2/README.md

 ### What is winapp2.ini?

-**Winapp2.ini** is a massive community-driven database of extended cleaning routines for Microsoft Windows, compatible with CCleaner, BleachBit, System Ninja, R-Wipe&Clean, and HDCleaner.
+**Winapp2.ini** is a massive community-driven database of extended cleaning routines for Microsoft Windows, compatible with CCleaner, BleachBit, System Ninja, Avira System Speedup, R-Wipe&Clean, and HDCleaner.

 ### Why winapp2.ini